Any ghost-related books that resonates with you can be good ghost hunting books. My judgment is subjective, based on my experiences in this field.

 – Since childhood, my favorite ghost stories have been those by Edward Rowe Snow.
 He specialized in eerie folklore of New England.
 Many of those tales are being updated by Jeremy D’Entremont, who has a commitment to authentic stories.

 Now and then, I browse his books because I believe we need to look outside the ghost hunting field.
 That’s the only way to maintain a healthy perspective on some of the truly weird things we encounter.

-– In fiction, I still like The Haunting of Hill House, by Shirley Jackson.
+– And, in fiction, I still like The Haunting of Hill House, by Shirley Jackson.
 It may be my all-time favorite ghost story.